mha0376/Brain_Tumor_Detection_with_YOLOv12/README.md

 The dataset utilized is the "[BrainTumor-Br35H](https://universe.roboflow.com/br34h-dataset-brain-tumor/braintumor-br35h)" dataset from Roboflow, accessible via the Roboflow platform (version 3).
 It consists of annotated brain MRI images categorized into:

 *   Training Set: Used to train the YOLOv12 model.
-*   Validation Set: Employed for hyperparameter tuning and overfitting prevention.
+*   Validation set: Used to tune hyperparameters and prevent overfitting.
+Also, these images can be used due to the lack of test images.

 The dataset is formatted for YOLO compatibility, with images and corresponding label files organized accordingly.